alejandromosquera/elenas-backend-challenge/README.md

 The authentication mode is basic auth
 The solution contains the source and the Postman collection in order to test the api manually.
-Also yuo can see the test in test.py file in api app.
+Also y0uo can see the tests in test.py file in api app.

 The next are the info required: